Recently launched project rehabilitating drug addicts

 The project, Drug Free Peshawar, was launched this week to help coordinate efforts being made by the relevant departments.

-The operation began from Peshawar where the district administration identified sites and numbers of the addicts.
+The operation began from Peshawar where the district administration identified sites and number of the addicts.

 In the past four days, more than 800 drug addicts, including 11 women, were picked up from different places in the city and taken to rehabilitation centres.